No products in the cart.

 What is the Shamrock Oxalis?

 The shamrock plant is formally known as the Oxalis regnellii, changed to Oxalis triangularis.
-Thus, it goes by different names, the purple shamrock, false shamrock, and love plant.
+Thus, it goes by different names, purple shamrock, false shamrock, and love plant.
 The perennial has trifoliate leaves in a shade of purple.

 You find them growing as houseplants and as ornamental garden plants originating from South America.
 A fascinating thing is the leaves close up at night or if disturbed.
 In spring and summer, you find the flower with pink five-petaled blooms growing in clusters.